 |A Level Courses|

 We all know students need to practise exam-style questions.
 Yet most websites focus on multiple choice and gap fills.
-But GCSE papers aren’t multiple choice.
-A typical Computer Science paper is only around 13% closed questions.
+But GCSE papers aren’t multiple choice†.
 Therefore, it’s essential students practise written answer questions in order to do well.

-Frequent testing using existing question banks is a hassle.
-In my department, this meant finding and photocopying questions, marking them by hand and then painstakingly copying the results into a spreadsheet.
-Examgap streamlines this process with tick-box marking, an automated comment bank, and detailed grade book.
+Frequent testing with existing question banks is a hassle.
+You have to print and photocopy the questions, mark them by hand and painstakingly transcribe the results into a spreadsheet.
+Examgap streamlines this process with:

-If you’re a Computing teacher, please give Examgap a try.
-You can try it for free with no payment information.
+If you’re a Computing teacher, try it for free.
+No payment information needed.

 If you have any questions, get in touch—firstname.lastname@example.org.